 With regard to long-term incentives, the Company has a stock option plan which permits the granting of options to purchase common shares to directors, officers, employees and consultants of the Company.
 The stock option plan was approved by the Shareholders of the Company and is administered by the Board.
 The amount of options to be granted to an executive is determined by the Board based on the principles, objectives, criteria and processes outlined above.
-During the 2021 Financial Year, the Board granted no stock options to the Company's executives.
+The Board granted an aggregate of 1,375,000 stock options to the Company's executives and directors during the 2024 financial year.